The actions addon is used to display data received by event handler (callback) arguments in your stories.

 You can use argTypes to tell Storybook that an arg to your story should be an action.
-Usually it makes sense to do this at the component level (although it can be done per story):
+Usually, it makes sense to do this at the component level (although you can apply it per individual story):

 on argType (which you can either specify manually or can be inferred automatically).

-NOTE: If you're generating argTypes in using another addon (like docs, which is the common behavior) you'll need to make sure that the actions addon loads AFTER the other addon.
+💡 If you're generating argTypes with another addon (like docs, which is the common behavior), ensure the actions addon AFTER the other addon.
 You can do this by listing it later in the addons registration code in

 .storybook/main.js.
 This is default in essentials.

 It is also possible to detect if your component is emitting the correct HTML events using the